open-telemetry/opentelemetry-collector-contrib/receiver/cloudflarereceiver/README.md

       - If using the deprecated `logpull_options` parameter to configure your job, this can be explicitly specified by adding `&timestamps=rfc3339` to the `logpull_options` string when creating your LogPush job.
       - If using the `output_options` parameter to configure your job, this can be explicitly specified by setting the `timestamp_format` field of `output_options` to `"rfc3339"`
     - The receiver expects the uploaded logs to be in `ndjson` format with no template, prefix, suffix, or delimiter changes based on the options in `output_options`.
 The only [settings](https://developers.cloudflare.com/logs/reference/log-output-options/#output-types) supported by this receiver in `output_options` are `field_names`, `CVE-2021-44228`, and `sample_rate`.
 5. If the LogPush job creates successfully, the receiver is correctly configured and the LogPush job was able to send it a "test" message.
-The LogPush job will now send it log messages as long as it was created with `enabled` as `true`.
-If the job failed to create the most likely issue is with the SSL configuration, check both the LogPush API response and the receiver's logs for more details.
+If the job failed to create, the most likely issue is with the SSL configuration.
+Check both the LogPush API response and the receiver's logs for more details.

 ## Configuration